RRCIII/E-Commerce/README.md

 ## Credits

-- Coloegues at the UNC coding bootcamp, YouTube, and ChatGPT.
+- Colleagues at the UNC coding bootcamp, YouTube, and ChatGPT.

 ## License